severalnines/ansible-clustercontrol/README.md

 `operation: "add"`

-- This is compulsory for add existing cluster.
+- This is mandatory for add existing cluster.

 `api_id: 1`